HeyLenah/object_tracker/README.md

 ## Setup

-1. Clone this repository.
-2. Install the required dependency: `pip install -r requirements.txt`
+Clone this repository and install the required dependency: `pip install -r requirements.txt`